Shooting portraits of strangers13 Jan 2011

 This was quite a discovery: Danny Santos has been shooting portraits of complete strangers on Orchard Road, Singapore.
 The story was featured on JPG Magazine with some beautiful examples and that post pointed to his Facebook album, which pointed to his blog post about it.
 This phrase he wrote made me think: “Suddenly, strangers were no longer unwitting

 victims subjects, they were now willing participants … and that gave different life to the photograph, and a new awareness and dimension to my idea of shooting in the streets.”
 Touches a weak point of mine: asking strangers for permission to photograph them.

 What I like a lot about the photographs is their shallow depth-of-field.
 He talks about his material: a Nikon D300 with a 85mm f/1.4 lens.
 That’s a $999 lens, so one can expect some good results.

-I found it an inspiring project with admirable results.
-Check out all the photos on Flickr!
+I found it a very inspiring project with admirable results.
+Check out all his photos on Flickr!